Chicago schools reopening uncertain as union talks stall - WTMJ

 The Chicago Teachers Union has fought returning to classrooms in the nation’s third-largest district, defying orders to come to class ahead of students.
 The union has said that if the district locks teachers out of email and teaching platforms, which it has done previously, all teachers will picket.
 Such a move could shut down remote learning district-wide.

-Chicago Public Schools officials and the union reported weekend progress.
-But by Sunday, both accused each other of failing to show up at the bargaining table.
+Chicago Public Schools officials and the union reported weekend progress on issues including contact tracing and ventilation.
+But by Sunday evening, both sides accused each other of failing to show up at the bargaining table and said significant disagreements remained.

 The union and district have been fighting for months over issues including vaccinations, metrics used to gauge infections and special accommodations for employees who have concerns, like a high-risk family member in their household.

-Lightfoot, at times sounding exasperated, said she was going to “have to take action” against teachers who didn’t return to work.
+Lightfoot said at a news conference that she was going to “have to take action” against teachers who didn’t report for work.
 She declined to specify what that could entail.
 Those who previously failed to show up for work were locked out of school systems and docked pay.
+Union officials held a news conference later Sunday, saying without protective measures such as widespread vaccinations remote learning was safest.

 The district’s CEO, Janice Jackson, took to national television Sunday to insist it was safe to reopen Chicago schools with proper protocols.
 The district, which requires masks for students and teachers, has purchased thousands of classroom air filters, deep cleaned schools and rolled out a voluntary testing program.